segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 Search for "Amazon Personalize" in our catalog.
 Connect the destination to the source you created previously.
 Now you will be presented with the Amazon Personalize Settings.

 We allow you to send each call type to a different Lambda.
-If you leave the Lambda field blank for a given call type, we won’t attempt to send any of those calls.
+If you leave the Lambda field blank for a given call type, we won't attempt to send any of those calls.

 **Track**